Meet Our Team

 In addition to therapeutic and wilderness therapy, Claire offers case management, outreach and consultation contracting focusing on the needs of the unhoused community.
 Claire also leads individual and group discernment retreats for burnt out leaders, folks in a transition, family reconciliation, or communication intensives.

-In her free time, Claire loves conversations around a campfire, immersing herself in other cultures, costume parties, pasta, and spending time with her husband and dog.
+In her free time, Claire loves conversations around a campfire, immersing herself in other cultures, costume parties, pasta, and spending time with her family and dog.

 THERAPIST